nathaniel-wendt/BookTracker/README.md

+# BookTracker - a React Web App to track what you read!

 ## Description
 A web application built in React to track books you're interested in.
 The main page (BookCase.js) contains three shelves for organizing your books, separating the books you are